Can Myopia be Cured?

 As an eye doctor specializing in treating myopia in children, I am excited that so many parents are becoming better informed about this issue.
-Recent articles in the Wall Street Journal, New York Times, and other consumer media outlets are driving more awareness and interest from parents looking to help their child.
+Recent articles in the Wall Street Journal, New York Times, and other consumer media outlets are driving more awareness and interest from parents looking to help their children.

 Myopia is a disease where the eye grows too long, resulting in blurry distance vision and increased risks of serious, sight-threatening eye diseases, such as glaucoma (1), cataract (2), or retinal eye diseases (3).
 An estimated 1 in 3 children in the U.S. have myopia and the prevalence has grown dramatically over the last 30 years (4).
 Research has shown a lack of outdoor time for kids and more near work, like reading and time on screens, drive the massive increase we are seeing in myopia (5-7).

 With more parents now aware of myopia, a question often asked is “Can Myopia be Cured?”
 The simple answer is no, but there are now promising methods we can use to treat myopia like we do other diseases such as diabetes to minimize the impact on children.
 Cambridge Dictionary defines cure as “to make someone healthy again, or to cause an illness to go away.”
 In that context, we currently cannot cure myopia as there is not a proven method to shorten the length of the eyeball.
 Once an eye starts growing too long, which usually starts in childhood, eye elongation cannot be reversed.
 While adults can have refractive surgery, such as LASIK, to help them have clear vision, their eyes still remain too long.
 Currently, we can reduce the symptom of myopia, blurry distance vision, by prescribing glasses or contact lenses to help a person see clearly at a distance.
 However, it does not treat the underlying issue of myopia but rather manages the symptom.